bsmith89/blog/content/Computing/makefile-shortcuts.md

 the project root when launching a new notebook.

 Customize!
-The same general idea works for any other software you can start from the shell No need to remember any of the obnoxious command-line flags.
+The same general idea works for any other software you can start from the shell.
+No need to remember any of the obnoxious command-line flags.